 PRAYER – God our Father, You bid us listen to Your Son, the well-beloved.
 Nourish our heats on Your Word, purify the eyes of our mind and fill us with joy, at the vision of Your glory.
 May our Blessed Virgin Mother Mary accompan us and intercede for us as we strive to purify our lives.
 Through Christ our Lord, with the Holy Spirit, God forever, amen.

-Posted in DOCTORS of the Church, FATHERS of the Church, FEASTS and SOLEMNITIES, I BELIEVE!, MARTYRS, QUOTES for CHRIST, QUOTES of the SAINTS, QUOTES on DEATH, QUOTES on DISCIPLESHIP, QUOTES on ETERNAL LIFE, QUOTES on FAITH, QUOTES on GRACE, QUOTES on HEAVEN, QUOTES on HOPE, QUOTES on JOY, QUOTES on JUSTICE, QUOTES on MARTYRDOM, QUOTES on PERSECUTION, QUOTES on SACRIFICE, QUOTES on SUFFERING, QUOTES on TRUST in GOD, SAINT of the DAY, The LAST THINGS, The TRANSFIGURATION
+Posted in DOCTORS of the Church, FATHERS of the Church, FEASTS and SOLEMNITIES, I BELIEVE!, QUOTES for CHRIST, QUOTES of the SAINTS, QUOTES on DEATH, QUOTES on DISCIPLESHIP, QUOTES on ETERNAL LIFE, QUOTES on FAITH, QUOTES on GRACE, QUOTES on HEAVEN, QUOTES on HOPE, QUOTES on JOY, QUOTES on JUSTICE, QUOTES on MARTYRDOM, QUOTES on PERSECUTION, QUOTES on SACRIFICE, QUOTES on SUFFERING, QUOTES on TRUST and complete CONFIDENCE in GOD, SAINT of the DAY, The LAST THINGS, The TRANSFIGURATION

 Quote/s of the Day – 6 August – The Transfiguration and Sts Justus and Pastor